donkirkby/live-py-plugin/docs/starting_pycharm.md

 When I change the forward distance to 75, the square immediately changes.
 I don't even have to save the file.

-![code that draws a 50x50 square][square75]
+![code that draws a 75x75 square][square75]

 In this tutorial, I'll demonstrate three things: live turtle graphics that make a fun learning tool, a live coding display that can be used with regular code to show you what's happening inside it, and live unit tests.
-To try it yourself, visit [donkirkby.github.com][livepy].
-To see it in action, watch [my demo video][video], or read on.
+To try it yourself, follow the PyCharm [installation instructions], then type some turtle graphics code, as in the example above.
+Finally, from the Run menu, choose Start Live Turtle.
+You should see a preview of your turtle graphics.
+You can also watch [my demo video][video].

 ## Live Turtle Graphics ##
 ![running the turtle code in a window][turtle_window]